Pure Storage: The Best House In The Worst Street?

 The three biggest risks to PSTG include:

-- Hyper Converged Infrastructure
+- Hyper Converged Infrastructure.

-- Customers offloading data storage to the cloud (AWS)
+- Customers offloading data storage to the cloud (AWS).

 - Competition from the incumbent vendors.